YGGverse/ggemini/README.md

 > Project in development!
 >

-This library written as the network extension for [Yoda](https://github.com/YGGverse/Yoda) - GTK Browser for Gemini Protocol, it also could be useful for any other integrations as depend of [glib](https://crates.io/crates/glib) and [gio](https://crates.io/crates/gio) (`2.66+`) crates only
+GGemini (or G-Gemini) library written as the network extension for [Yoda](https://github.com/YGGverse/Yoda) - GTK Browser for Gemini Protocol, it also could be useful for any other integrations as depend of [glib](https://crates.io/crates/glib) and [gio](https://crates.io/crates/gio) (`2.66+`) crates only

 ## Install